The Department of Computer Science encourages its students to become involved in organizations to improve their knowledge of computer science.

 HackUSU is bringing the hacker culture to our campus, community, and state through hackathons and other evernts.

 Contact HackUSU here

-USUSA Esports was made to be an enviornment in which gamers of all skill levels and interests can meet together to build relationships, increase skills, and discover new interests together.
-We wish to bring a fun and competitive environment for all Esprots fans and players in Utah State University.
+USUSA Esports is an environment in which gamers of all skill levels and interests can meet together to build relationships, increase skills, and discover new interests together.
+We wish to bring a fun and competitive environment for all Esports fans and players in Utah State University.
 Find out more about USUSA Esports at their website.

 Victor Davila, President

 Ivan Quezada, Vice President